juanblak/Korean-Keyword-Similarity/README.md

-1. Preprocess the novels
+1. Preprocess the novel
-2. Edit the kewords
+2. Edit the keword
 3. Calculate the similarity